 How to export your Mod for GIANTS Editor

-You’re ready to get your model in GIANTS Editor so you can include it with your mod, and ultimately play with it in Farming Simulator.
+You’re ready to get your model in GIANTS Editor so you can include it with your mod and ultimately play with it in Farming Simulator.
 What you need is the ability to export that model in a format that GIANTS Editor understands, either I3D or FBX.
 Farming Simulator includes some exporter plugins for three of the main 3D suites used by modders: Blender, Maya, and 3ds Max.
-You can find them in the sdk folder where you’ve installed Farming Simulator (on Windows, this is something like C:\Program Files\Farming Simulator 2025\sdk).
+You can find them in the SDK folder where you’ve installed Farming Simulator (on Windows, this is something like C:\Program Files\Farming Simulator 2025\sdk).

 This tutorial walks you through exporting your model from these programs into a format usable by GIANTS Engine.